MicrosoftDocs/defender-docs/defender-office-365/attack-simulation-training-payloads.md

 :::image type="content" source="media/attack-sim-training-payloads-global-QR-codes.png" alt-text="Screenshot of the Global payloads tab showing the QR code payloads returned after searching for the value QR." lightbox="media/attack-sim-training-payloads-global-QR-codes.png":::

-You can also create custom payloads that use QR codes as described in the next section.
+You can also create custom payloads that use QR codes as phishing links as described in the next section.

 > [!TIP]
 > Before you use a QR code payload in simulations, be sure to examine the available fields and content in the payload.